DinisIsaev/metin2-fishing-bot/README.md

 1. Detect fish
 2. Detect when fish in area
+3. Click on fish
+4. Detect when a fish has been caught
-3. Reput bait
+5. Reput bait

 Solutions:

-1. Apply color filters to detect the fish
+1. Apply color filters to detect the fish in a cropped screenshot
-2. Don't know yet
+2. Mask a radius inside the area
+3. Use mouse library
-3. Don't know yet
+4. Don't know yet (maybe will opt for timers)
+5. Use kb input library

 Packages:

 1. Numpy
 2. CV2
 3. Mouse
+4. Some random kb input library